skeeto/skeeto.github.com/_posts/2019-06-30-Go-Slices-are-Fat-Pointers.markdown

-In typical C implementations, the structure fields would be passed practically, if not exactly, same way as the individual parameters would have been passed, so it's really no less efficient.
+In typical C implementations, the structure fields would be passed practically, if not exactly, same way as the individual parameters would have been passed, so it's really no less efficient. (**Update June 2024**:
+Pengji Zhang pointed out that this [applies only to the 2-element `struct fatptr`][pengji], and not to 3-element slice headers discussed below.)

 To help keep this straight, we might employ some macros: